mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

    * - clusterId
      - :ref:`objectId <document-bson-type-object-id>`
-     - ID of the cluster the :term:`snapshot` represents.
+     - ID of the cluster the :manual:`snapshot </reference/glossary/#std-term-snapshot>` represents.

    * - complete
      - boolean
-     - Indicator that the :term:`snapshot` has been created.
+     - Indicator that the :manual:`snapshot </reference/glossary/#std-term-snapshot>` has been created.
 This is ``false`` if the snapshot creation job is still in progress.

    * - created